-5.6.3 Bits per Pixel
+5.6.3 Bits per pixel

-Using 1-bit (black/white) or 8-bit grey scale instead of 24-bit true color will reduce the file size.
+Using 1-bit (black/white) or 8-bit grayscale instead of 24-bit true color reduces the file size.
 Keep in mind that not all formats support all color depths.

-8-bit grey scale images are a third as large in size as 24-bit color images.
+8-bit grayscale images are a third as large in size as 24-bit color images.
 With 1-bit images that use dithering, the size heavily depends on the content.
 It can be as small as 1% of the 8-bit image.

-Example: Create a gray scale image.
+Example: Create a grayscale image.

 -b 8

 Example: Create a bi-level image with Atkinson dithering.